Don't Put Your Employees in a Box

 Too many times employers turn away the flickering, less obvious stars because they seem to be scattered, all over the map, or without a strong career projection.
 But the “lost” ones are often the most interesting and creative people you’ll ever meet!
 Question: how many multi-millionaires, CEOs, and inventors didn’t have a prestigious degree (or any degree) and the perfect amount of backing experience?
 A huge percentage of them!
 Check out this article from The CheatSheet called "8 Billionaires Who Never Bothered to Get a College Degree" for a nice case in point.
 The argument could be made for the possibility that these people were either nurtured by a mentor (someone gave them the chance to develop and gain the confidence necessary to become who they needed to be), or maybe they gave up on traditional employment because no one tried to understand them and they were tired of being put in a box.

-A set of qualifications on paper does not the ideal employee make.
+Repeat after me: a set of qualifications on paper does not the ideal employee make.
 If you want to be known for running a stand-out company, especially in a creative or service-oriented field, then you need stand-out talent.
 Not just someone with a certain SAT score who has performed the same tasks successfully and dependably for years.
 Those things have value, and all companies need worker bees, but that’s not what will set your company apart.
 There are a ton of people like that.
 You should seek out the dependable, smart, hard-working talent that’s also creative, unique, interesting on a personal level, and has room to grow and explore what they want to offer the company.
 Too many companies dangle a job like a carrot for applicants to win.
 They don’t realize that if they’re looking for the right talent and they find it, the company wins.

 Leaders Who "Get It" Challenge the Way Things Are Done